digitalbazaar/publish-script/README.md

 ## Cutting a deployment (via `pubtag`)

-Running `pubtag` will result in an updated CHANGELOG.md and TWO new commits, which are automatically pushed back to main.
+Running `pubtag` will result in an updated `CHANGELOG.md` and TWO new commits, which are automatically pushed to `main`.
-Note that this will require admin access on the repo to bypass main push protection.
+Note that this will require admin access on the repo to bypass `main` push protection.

 You will not be able to publish a release if you are not an admin and branch protection is enabled.

 The process:

-- Update CHANGELOG.md by replacing the date placeholders with the current date
+- Update `CHANGELOG.md` by replacing the date placeholders with the current date
   - NOTE: DO NOT create a manual commit
 - Note the semver; note if this is a patch, minor or major update
-- Run pubtag based on the type of update:
+- Run `pubtag` based on the type of update:
   - E.g., for a minor release, `pubtag minor`

 Then, if successful you will observe new commits pushed to main and a packaging github action running against main.